Research Attributes Lack of HIV/AIDS Vaccine to Use of Chimpanzees

 The use of chimpanzees in research was once hailed as “the key” for a cure to AIDS (Acquired Immune Deficiency Syndrome).
 Yet AIDS continues to kill millions of humans worldwide, despite the large number of chimpanzees that historically have been used in HIV/AIDS research.

-Today, HIV research using chimpanzees represents an extremely small, nearly non-existent percentage of chimpanzee use and a very small percent of all HIV research—an admission by scientists that the chimpanzee model of AIDS/HIV is a failure.
-Still, a few studies backed by U.S. government funding continue.
-Despite the failure of chimpanzee use as a model to study, prevent, or cure HIV/AIDS, some researchers are calling for a return to the use of chimpanzees to study the disease.
+Today, HIV research using chimpanzees represents an extremely small, nearly non-existent percentage of chimpanzee use – if any at all – and a very small percent of all HIV research, an admission by scientists that the chimpanzee model of AIDS/HIV is a failure.

 Given the lack of useful results, the use of chimpanzees in AIDS/HIV research can be considered a major debacle in chimpanzee suffering and a shameful waste of taxpayer dollars, scientific resources, and time in helping humans.